mmbman/Katagiri/zazen-instruction.md

 You can help people like this, and also you can help yourself like this.
 So very naturally you can really enjoy yourself.

-At that time, still [there] is a problem – so-called *egoistic*: “I am a great man” – like this.
+At that time, still [there] is a problem: so-called *egoistic*.
+“I am a great man” – like this.
 That is ego.
 It’s ego.
 Or, there is a very strong desire: “I want to keep this.
 I want to be a good boy, wherever I am, so I want to do zazen.”
 So sometimes [you] kick out anybody who interrupts you; [you kick them] out and [say], “I want do zazen.”
 You don’t care about family, you don’t care about school, you don’t care about the office.
 Sometimes you really want to do it.
-This is egoistic.
-In a sense, egoistic.
+This is egoistic, in a sense.

 The more you realize how wonderful the function of homeostasis [is that] you can realize, it becomes selfish.
 So finally, all you have to do is: forget it! *[He chuckles.]* All you have to do is, day by day, just keep this practice.
 Just, on and on.
 Without expectation [of] anything.
 Just keep it.

 That is a religious practice. *[He chuckles.]* Okay?

 But before this, if you attach to the good aspect of your experience through zazen, at that time you create a certain expectation through the zazen.
 “Enlightenment!
 More, more, more!”
 Desires going endlessly.
-At that time, you cannot become peaceful, because, “More, more!
+At that time, you cannot become peaceful, because [you are thinking], “More, more!
 Better life, better life!”
 It keeps you busy.
 So [where] is the peace?
 In zazen you are confused; you are not in peace.

-So zazen is exactly [a symbol of] peace.
+Zazen is exactly [a symbol of] peace.
 Exactly.
-That means around the zazen, [there is] nothing to touch to zazen.
-Only zazen is standing there.
+That means around the zazen, [there is] nothing to touch [the] zazen; only zazen is standing there.
 That’s all!
 But if you really realize how *wonderful* zazen is, you are exactly creating desire to experience something more: “I want to be a good boy,” “I want to help people,” “I want to do zazen more,” “I don’t care about human problems”... *[he laughs]* Always those things come up.
-And then very naturally: how many hours should I do it, in order to get the “good boy”?
+And then very naturally [you ask], “How many hours should I do it, in order to get the ‘good boy’”?
 So very naturally it goes on and on, desires coming up.
 Don’t you think so?
 So where is the peace?
 You are completely doing the same things as you usually do.

 But why do you do zazen?
-I don’t know why, but because consciously or unconsciously you want to be peaceful, don’t you? *[He laughs.]* Well, even if you don’t know, unconsciously or consciously you want to be present in peace and harmony, right now, right here.
+I don’t know why – but [it’s] because consciously or unconsciously you want to be peaceful, don’t you? *[He laughs.]* Well, even if you don’t know, unconsciously or consciously you want to be present in peace and harmony, right now, right here.
 That’s all you have to do.
 For this, why don’t you just sit?

-So [...] all you have to is harmonizing your mind, and body, and breath.
+So [...] all you have to is harmonize your mind, and body, and breath.
 And then you can realize the two feelings.
-[First,] being present, exactly.
+[First:] being present, exactly.
 Beyond your like or dislike, you really appreciate your presence, realizing how valuable you are, [how valuable] your presence is.
 Second: strong vitality comes up, constantly.
 Both don’t bother each other; [they are] exactly keeping in balance.
 That is called peace, or tranquility.
 This is really helping people, and helping you.

 But at that time, if you expect these rewards from zazen, it is exactly not religious practice, it is just like the same things as you do in your everyday life.
 Do something, and then what?
 Do something, and then what?
-I get [the two things], good things, and then what?
+I get [the two] good things, and then what?
 Always *what*, *what*, *what*?
 That keeps you busy.
-In a sense, it’s fun.
-But in a sense it’s a cause of trouble.
+In a sense, it’s fun, but in a sense, it’s a cause of trouble.
 So you never find peace.

 But zazen is exactly to realize *who you are*.
 Not losing the energy, not losing the vitality, not losing yourself as you really are.
 That’s all you have to do.
 That is important for us.
 For this: whatever you experience, forget it!
 Okay?
-All you have to do is to carry it forever.
-Just like the water of the Ganges river: just going.
+All you have to do is to carry it forever; just like the water of the Ganges river: just going.
 That is really great power, supporting your life, behind your life.
 You don’t see it – but it’s really great help.
 That is called security: *spiritual security*.

-But in the human world, always we can see something: if you do something, then you can get [some] power.
-Or mentally or physically or materialistically, you can get power.
-But that power is always you get the power, next moment it disappears.
+But in the human world always we can see [some result]: if you do something, then you can get [some] power.
+Mentally or physically or materialistically, you can get power.
+But that [kind of] power is always [that] you get the power [and] next moment it disappears.
 Don’t you think so?
 Always it disappears.
 And then next you can get more; and next moment it disappears. *What are you doing*, finally?

 But zazen is not like this.

 So wherever you can get power, physically or mentally: that’s fine.
 Don’t worry about that.
-All you have to do is just carry the zazen.
-Just like this.
+All you have to do is just carry the zazen, just like this.
 Through which you can get any kind of powers.
 You can get it, but the power you can get is not important; that is secondary.
 Helping so much... [well,] you can get it.
-But don’t worry about this; don’t hang around this.
+But don’t worry about this, don’t hang around this.
 Appreciate it!
 Appreciate those experiences.
 But don’t hang around.
 All you have to do is just to carry your zazen.
 That means experience that perfect harmony.
 You can experience harmony, and you can help others, and you can help *you*.

 And then Dōgen Zenji says finally, “This experience should be shared with not only your friends, [but] all sentient beings.”
 Anyway, give it to all sentient beings.

-So – why should I keep it? *[He laughs.]* All I can keep is, just zazen.
+So – why should I keep it? *[He laughs.]* All I can keep is just zazen.
 So whatever I can have, share it with all sentient beings.
 Give it.
 And then, that is a great practice for us.
 Very naturally you can get [real] power, behind the power you can see.
 That is called *personality*; spiritual security.
 That is deepening your life.

 Okay.
 That’s all.